RFS Endorsement Process

 What the RFS team is looking for in an endorsement application:

 - Articulate your “why.”
-We believe that a candidate’s “why” — their rationale for running — is one of the most important parts of a campaign.
-We endorse candidates who are able to explain why they got into this race and their positive vision for their community.
+We endorse candidates who are able to explain why they got into the race and their positive vision for their community.

 - Campaign plans focused on voter contact.
-RFS believes that campaigns are won by knocking on doors and having one-on-one conversations with voters.
+RFS believes that campaigns are won by having one-on-one conversations with voters.

 - Community engagement.
 We don’t believe that candidates have to have been born-and-raised in the place they’re running — we’re looking for candidates who play an active role and understand the needs of the local community, whether through your volunteer activities, political clubs, or through your professional career.

 - Heart & hustle.
 In many cases our candidates are not the top fundraisers, but they will care the most and be the hardest workers.
-We support candidates who will knock the extra five doors, make the extra five phone calls, and do whatever it takes (within reason and 100% within the constraints of the law) to win their elections and do their absolute best each and every day.
+We support candidates who will do whatever it takes (within reason and 100% within the constraints of the law) to win their elections and do their absolute best each and every day.
 Our candidates are on Team “Get Shit Done.”

 - Representative of the community.
 Our goal is to have our endorsed candidates be comprised of 50% women, 50% people of color, and 20% LGBTQIA+.
 We want to support candidates that have not been considered traditional politicians in the past.